 Grand Hotel Continental

 Rated by many as the best hotel in Bucharest, the elegant Grand Hotel Continental offers stylish and spacious rooms as well as a good breakfast.
-Check rates for your stay

 Capitol Hotel

 Featuring quiet, clean and comfortable rooms, Capitol Hotel gets rave reviews as the best hotel to stay in Bucharest city center.
-Check availability

 Sleep Inn Hostel

 With both private rooms and dorm bed options, Sleep in Hostel ranks as one of the best hostels in Bucharest.
-The price point is ideal for budget travelers backpacking Bucharest.
-Check prices

-What to Pack for your Bucharest Trip
+What To Pack for your Bucharest Trip

-Comfortable Shoes
+Durable Shoes

 Travel Camera

-Bucharest is a fascinating place to photograph.
-Whether snapping pictures of the architecture or street art, we recommend upgrading to a real travel camera for your Romania trip.
 We use a Canon Rebel with a 18-135mm lens for our photos.
 It’s one of the best cameras for budget conscious travelers!

-Good Day Pack
+Day Pack

 When sightseeing in Bucharest, you will want to carry a travel day pack that can keep all of your personal items organized.
-We recommend a day bag with zippered pockets and is big enough to stow things like a raincoat and travel umbrella.

 More Top Regional Destinations